Heat wave: Oceans

-Options for reducing impacts on humans
+Adaptations

+Wind towers and domes form part of the skyline of Yazd.

+The countries expected to experience the highest temperatures in the future are also some of the poorest, with major portions of the overall populations lacking access to electricity and therefore a means for cooling.
+Climate change as well as growth expected over coming decades in countries such as India make a significant rise in the global and regional demands for air conditioning more likely.
+As of 2022, global distribution of air-conditioning units is skewed significantly towards wealthier countries.
+While installed air-conditioning units are expected to roughly double in the United States, China and European Union over the coming decades, the estimates for India are an order of magnitude larger, reflecting the growing middle class as well as the increasing need for cooling under anthropogenic climate change.
+Opinion polls found air conditioning tends to be the preferred adaptation method to heat.

 A possible public health measure during heat waves is to set up air-conditioned public cooling centres.
 Adding air conditioning in schools provides a cooler work place.
-But it can result in additional greenhouse gas emissions unless solar energy is used.

 Policymakers, funders and researchers have created the Extreme Heat Resilience Alliance coalition under the Atlantic Council.
 This advocates for naming heat waves, measuring them, and ranking them to build better awareness of their impacts.

-Recent examples by country or region
+By country or region

 China

 A study found the average resident in China was exposed to 16 days of heat waves in 2023, with more than 37,000 heat wave-related deaths.
 Besides, the number of work hours lost due to heat stress in China was 36.9 billion in 2023, and China's citizens experienced a 60% surge in lost safe outdoor activity hours, with each person losing 2.2 hours on average each day.
 The study predicted that by the 2060s, annual heat wave-related mortality is expected to reach 29,000 to 38,000 in China, with a 28% to 37% increase in work hours lost.